Know the Laws: New Jersey

 Temporary restraining order (TRO)

-When you file a complaint for a restraining order during normal court business hours, you can ask for a temporary restraining order to be issued immediately.
-A judge will give you this ex parte temporary restraining order (TRO) if s/he finds that the order is necessary to protect your life, health or well-being and cannot wait to receive an order at the hearing for a final restraining order.
-An "ex parte" TRO means that the judge will make this decision based only on the information you provide, without the abuser being in court.
-If you cannot be physically present in court due to extreme circumstances, a judge can issue a temporary restraining order upon the sworn testimony or complaint of you or of a person who represents you if you are physically or mentally incapable of filing personally.
-This temporary order will last until your full court hearing for the final restraining order where the abuser has an opportunity to testify and present evidence.** A full court hearing for a final restraining order will be scheduled within 10 days after a temporary restraining order is issued.***
+When you file a complaint for a restraining order, you can ask for a temporary ex parte restraining order (TRO) to be issued immediately.
+A judge can grant you a TRO if s/he finds that it is necessary to protect your life, health or well-being.
+The order will last until the hearing for a final restraining order, which is generally scheduled within 10 days.* (An "ex parte" TRO means that the judge will make this decision based only on the information you provide, without the abuser being in court and without prior notice to him/her.)
+If you cannot be physically present in court due to extreme circumstances, a judge can issue a TRO upon the sworn testimony or complaint of you or of a person who represents you if you are physically or mentally incapable of filing personally.** Note: If you need immediate protection when the courts are closed (regular courthouse hours are usually M - F, 8:30 am to 3:30 pm), you can file at the municipal court (if it is open) or you can call your local police department or 911.
+Generally, there is an "on call" municipal court judge who can issue you a TRO and schedule the court date for the final restraining order hearing.
+If a municipal judge denies you the TRO, you can re-file your petition in the Family Part of the Chancery Division of the Superior Court when the court reopens.***

 Final restraining order

 After a hearing in which you both have an opportunity to tell your side of the story through testimony, evidence, and witnesses, a judge can grant you a final restraining order.
-Unless there is an expiration date on it, a final restraining order can last forever --or until one of one of the parties files a legal motion in court asking the judge to end or modify (change) the order and the judge agrees.****
+A final restraining order has no end date and can last forever -- or until one of one of the parties files a legal motion in court asking the judge to end or modify (change) the order and the judge agrees.****

 **** NJSA § 2C:25-29(d)